Those of us privileged with owning fine art and instruments have a responsibility to protect them for future generations.

 These good practices will help protect your art and instruments, your bank balance, and – to some extent – your legacy…

-2. Security: better protection can mean lower premiums; insurers recognise the extra care taken.
-If your jewellery collection is valued over £15,000, consider installing a home-safe (and for collections over £30,000, a second safe connected to the alarm system).
+2. Security: better protection can mean lower premiums; insurers recognize the extra care taken.
+If your jewelry collection is valued over $25,000, consider installing a home-safe (and for collections over $50,000, a second safe connected to the alarm system).
 We can advise on security marking, and anti-intruder installations that won’t compromise the integrity of your home.

-3. Insurance: make sure you have a personalised policy fine-tuned for your specific needs and lifestyle.
-These need not be prohibitively expensive; indeed fine art and instruments normally cost less to insure than standard contents - especially if you have evidence of taking extra steps to protect your belongings.
-If you’re still buying ‘standard’ homeowners’ policies, you might be in for some surprises when you make a claim - read our 5 good reasons art & instrument collectors need specialist insurance.
+3. Insurance: make sure you have a personalized policy fine-tuned for your specific needs and lifestyle.
+These need not be prohibitively expensive; indeed fine art and instruments normally cost less to insure than standard contents – especially if you have evidence of taking extra steps to protect your belongings.
+If you’re still buying ‘standard’ homeowners’ policies, you might be in for some surprises when you make a claim.

 4. Documentation: it’s important to keep safely: